 BUILD - Lineberger Connector

-The recession, following NAFTA’s ratification in 1994, really hit this region of North Carolina very hard.
-In 1999, the NAFTA snowball started to roll resulting in the closing of the seven (7) largest industrial utility customers and a total of 54 manufacturing plants causing the loss of more than 7,500 jobs.
-In 2000, additional plant closures impacted local tax and utility revenues even more—resulting in more than $70 million in revenues just in water/wastewater and additional losses were realized in the electric fund.
-At the end of 2000, Gaston County had lost more than 13,000 jobs lost.
-To date, as of 2017, the economic engines within Gaston County, NC, a federally Designated Qualified Opportunity Zone, have only been able to come back to 53% of its economic glory of the early 1990s.
+The recession, following NAFTA’s ratification in 1994, negatively impacted this region of North Carolina tremendously hard.
+Between 1995 and 1999, the NAFTA snowball started to roll resulting in the closing of the seven (7) largest industrial utility customers and a total of 54 manufacturing plants causing the loss of more than 7,500 jobs.
+In 2000, additional plant closures impacted local tax and utility revenues even more—resulting in more than $70 million in lost revenues just in water/wastewater and additional losses were realized in the electric fund.
+At the end of 2000, Gaston County had lost more than 13,000 jobs.
+To date, as of 2017, the economic engines within Gaston County, NC, a federally Designated Qualified Opportunity Zone, have only been able to recover to 53% of its economic glory of the early 1990’s.

 This project will improve traffic flow for community residents and regional commuters from Gaston County.
 The new grade separation will also unlock more than 450 acres of property that is ripe for local and regional development.
 The Charlotte Metro region is one of the fastest growing areas in North Carolina and the U.S. The project area is located along the I-85 corridor which serves the majority of the Southeast and connects the Charlotte region to the northeast corridor along I-95 South to Atlanta.
 This corridor serves as a major trucking corridor, supplying the eastern seaboard with vital goods and services.
-Unlocking the 450 acres as a part of the Lineberger Connector project can provide the much-needed logistics and distribution facilities along the I-85 corridor.
+Unlocking the 450 acres as a part of the Lineberger Connector project can provide the much-needed manufacturing, logistics, and distribution facilities along the I-85 corridor.
 These improvements will provide greater economic mobility for citizens in both cities and leverage infrastructure improvements to stimulate economic growth.
-This project not only will result in significant long-term benefits to the adjacent communities of Gastonia and Lowell, but also will impact the rural areas of Gaston County and the metropolitan areas of Charlotte.
+This project not only will result in significant long-term benefits to the adjacent communities of Gastonia and Lowell, but will also impact the rural areas of Gaston County and the metropolitan areas of Charlotte.
 The project meets all BUILD primary and secondary selection criteria and is ready for implementation due to an unprecedented level of support.